 Early Life

-Richard Dana Fairbank was born on September 18, 1950.
-He attended Pomona College before transferring to Stanford University, where he earned a bachelor's degree in economics in 1972.
+Richard Dana Fairbank was born in September 1950.
+His father was a physicist and his mother was a physicist as well.
+Fairbank attended Pomona College before transferring to Stanford University, where he earned a bachelor's degree in economics in 1972.
 He later earned an MBA from the Stanford Graduate School of Business in 1981, graduating first in his class.
-Fairbank's father was physicist William M. Fairbank.

 Rise to Success